-Plans will be drawn up in partnership with the school, parents and a relevant healthcare professional, such as the school nurse, specialist or paediatrician, who can best advise on the pupil's specific needs.
+Plans will be drawn up in partnership with the school, parents, drawing on the advice or directions of relevant a healthcare professional, such as the GP, a specialist or paediatrician, who can best advise on the pupil's specific needs.
 The pupil will be involved wherever appropriate.